 What’s Changed in the Cell Phone Market

 Of course, that’s not the only thing that’s changed in recent years.
 While Apple’s cycle of a new “numbered” phone followed by an “S” may have been informed by the old two-year contract gag, the company seemingly abandoned that pattern by releasing the iPhone 8 a year after the 7.
-And then there’s the new iPhone X, which starts at $999.
-So, between the option of nabbing a so-called subsidized phone going away, more phones hitting the market (see also: Google Pixel 2, Samsung Galaxy S8, etc.), and prices on said phones rising, it’s no wonder that some consumers might be weighing their financing options.
+After skipping over 9 to get to 10 (or “X”), we now have the new iPhone 11 and iPhone 11 Pro — with the latter starting at $999.
+So, between the option of nabbing a so-called subsidized phone having gone away, more phones hitting the market, and prices on said phones rising, it’s no wonder that some consumers might be weighing their financing options.

 One big difference between financing your phone and buying it outright is that, unless you pay in full upfront, your phone will be locked.
 This just means that the device can only be used on a certain network, thus preventing you from taking a phone you still owe money on and taking it to another carrier.
 However, once your device is fully paid for, you can request to have it unlocked.